prwhite/philibs/readme.md

 ### Current features include:

-* Hierarchical scene management, ray-based scene picking with culling, multi-texture, GLES state management, linear algebra library, particle system, sprites, and more.
+* Hierarchical scene management, ray-based scene picking with culling, multi-texture, GLES state management, linear algebra library, particle system, sprites, extensible programmable pipeline, SDF texture-based text, generalized framebuffer object management and rendering order evaluation, and more.

-### Half-ass'd features include:
+### Partial features include:

 * Programmable pipeline support is in, and relatively generalized, but I need to build up more high-level concepts around it, including a lighting model and shaders that are conditional on light and texture binding, etc.

-* Key-frame animation system, UI system, bitmap font node, deformable height-mapped terrain, spatialized sound, 2d image and 3d file format loaders, view frustum culling
+* Key-frame animation system, UI system, deformable height-mapped terrain, spatialized sound, 2d image and 3d file format loaders, view frustum culling

-In many cases, these half-ass'd features are built around proper abstractions allowing future extensibility, but tend to lack a wide range of implementations and implementation details.
-E.g., an image loading abstraction exists, but the DDS image loader doesn't currently support compressed textures, and a PVR loader has not been implemented based on this abstraction yet.
+In many cases, these incomplete features are built around proper abstractions allowing future extensibility, but tend to lack a wide range of implementations and implementation details.
+E.g., an image loading abstraction exists, but the DDS image loader doesn't currently support compressed textures, and a PVR is implemented but not fully vetted.

 ### Really missing:

-* Parallelism/thread safety strategy
+* Parallelism/thread safety strategy.
+This is evolving now though, largely based on C++11 mechanisms and thread pools used by everything that does I/O.
 * A ton of other things

 ### Short-term feature goals: